hornos/gridhowto/README.md

 ## LDAP

+## Globus
+Install Globus on your local machine as well as on the root servers:

+    bin/play @@root globus

+On your Mac install the certificate utilities:

+    make globus_simple_ca globus_gsi_cert_utils

+The Grid needs a PKI, which protects access and the communication.
+You can create as many CA2 as you like.
+It is advised to make many short-term and flat CA. Create a Root CA:

+    bin/ca new

+Install Root CA from the tgz package into `$HOME/.globus/certificates`

+    export X509_CERT_DIR=$HOME/.globus/certificates

 ## Slurm
 Slurm is a batch scheduler for the cluster with `low` `normal` and `high` queues.
 First you have to create a munge key to protect authentication: